bitrix24/b24restdocs/api-reference/catalog/price-type/price-type-lang/catalog-price-type-lang-delete.md

-# Delete Translation of Price Type catalog.priceTypeLang.delete
+# Delete translation of price type name catalog.priceTypeLang.delete

 {% note warning "We are still updating this page" %}

-Some data may be missing — we will complete it soon.
+Some data may be missing here — we will fill it in shortly.

 {% endnote %}